-Using Welkin, partners can already configure their staff workflows down to the granular level, allowing for the most tailored programs possible.
+Using Welkin, customers can already configure their staff workflows down to the granular level, allowing for the most tailored programs possible.
 Welkin’s systems integrations and communication tools work to build a patient profile that includes a detailed timeline of events and data points that allow for an all-encompassing approach to care.

 So, what can we build in 2018 to help teams achieve this?

-Coming next year, Welkin will introduce Workbench into our partners’ configurations.
+Coming next year, Welkin will introduce Workbench into our customers’ configurations.
 Using Workbench, program administrators will have the ability to configure features within their patient programs—from workflow triggers, Assessment management, and more, thereby saving time, reducing the cost of custom engineering work needed from Welkin, and gaining greater control over their programs.

 Workbench offers a variety of new features for program deployments: